Grow Your Business with Traverse Connect

 Where the Mobility Industry Intersects with the Recreation Industry, there is Great Potential for New Innovation & Development.

 The Michigan Economic Development Corporation’s (MEDC) most recent strategic plan targets automotive manufacturing, e-mobility, and electrification as strategic industries to develop.
-They also highlight outdoor recreation as a statewide strength, championing the business development case where e-mobility and outdoor recreation meetAs the lead organization of economic development in Region 2, Traverse Connect is working closely with the MEDC and the other economic development collaboratives to bring new enterprises to the state that are at the forefront of mobility and electrification technology – including freshwater and marine technologies, provide them with a test bed for their new technologies, facilitate key partnerships and introductions, navigate state infrastructure, and assist with site selection for company offices and headquarters.
+Michigan’s Outdoor Recreation Industry Office also highlights outdoor recreation as a statewide strength, championing the business development case where e-mobility and outdoor recreation meetAs the lead organization of economic development in Region 2, Traverse Connect is working closely with the MEDC and the other economic development collaboratives to bring new enterprises to the state that are at the forefront of mobility and electrification technology – including freshwater and marine technologies, provide them with a test bed for their new technologies, facilitate key partnerships and introductions, navigate state infrastructure, and assist with site selection for company offices and headquarters.

 Read more: Connecting the Dots: Michigan’s Outdoor Recreation & Mobility Industries